tbenst/beaker-notebook/api/docs/publications.md

 ```
 {
     "name": [string (required, name of the publication)],
-    "categoryID": [UUID (required, public-id of the category to which this belongs)],
+    "category-id": [UUID (required, public-id of the category to which this belongs)],
     "description": [string (optional, publication description)],
     "contents": [JSON (required, notebook *.bkr file contents)]
 }